From the CDC to emerging infectious disease publics: The long-now of polarizing and complex health crises

 To investigate these challenges, this study analyzed the discourse of the Centers for Disease Control and Prevention (CDC) during the COVID-19 Pandemic.
 Taking a longitudinal approach, we examined how the CDC sent and received communication messages across the first two years of the pandemic on Twitter.\footnote{Twitter re-branded to X after the collection of the data used in this study and so, we refer to it as Twitter throughout this paper.} This exchange of communication messages on Twitter is an example of the Habermasian public sphere - a space for ``the coming together of peoples and the discussion of ideas...often related to governance and Democratic ideals.'' \cite{poor2005mechanisms} These publics collapse around ``issues'' of discussion (e.g., \#COVID) \cite{dahlberg2001computer}, or arenas of discussion (e.g., online neighborhood group \cite{randazzo2025werelosingneighborhoodswere} or public health institutional account) \cite{moe2023operationalizing}.
 Therefore, we refer to the area of discourse we analyze as the \textit{\textbf{CDC public}}.

 Twitter is a virtual ``public square'' \cite{jenzen2021symbol} where different ad hoc ``publics'' can be identified using hashtags \cite{bruns_structural_2014} which are consumed by interested audiences \cite{livingstone2005relation}.
 They can also be formed around mentions that are searchable by other users \cite{kountouri2023polarizing}.
 Retweets, quote-tweets, and responses to Tweets are associated with propagating messages in different ways.
-Given how different affordances of the platform \cite{faraj_materiality_2013,leonardi_social_2017} can affect the way frames are propagated through retweets and directed through mentions at other members of the public, we ask: